leahfilkin-myob/RefactoringKata/things-we-value/technical/continuous-integration-and-delivery-and-deployment/README.md

 ### How does Buildkite work at a high level?

 Buildkite (the company) have created Buildkite (the software-as-a-service) for anyone to implement CI/CD with their own products or services.
-Essentially, Buildkite (the company) manages something called the `Buildkite Master`.
-Customers of Buildkite need to create things called `Buildkite Agents` to connect to the `Buildkite Master`, which are created and managed by the [DLX](https://myob.slack.com/archives/C5UTN25MW) domain for the teams at MYOB.
+Essentially, Buildkite (the company) manages something called the `Buildkite HQ`.
+Customers of Buildkite need to create things called `Buildkite Agents` to connect to the `Buildkite HQ`, which are created and managed by the [DLX](https://myob.slack.com/archives/C5UTN25MW) domain for the teams at MYOB.
 These `Buildkite Agents` are essentially machines, typically in the cloud (aka.
 AWS), that developers can use to implement CI/CD for their projects.

-Specifically, these [DLX](https://myob.slack.com/archives/C5UTN25MW) managed Buildkite Agents are AWS EC2 instances running in a teams AWS account that connect to the `Buildkite Master` via a CLI tool Buildkite (the company) provides called `buildkite-agent`.
+Specifically, these [DLX](https://myob.slack.com/archives/C5UTN25MW) managed Buildkite Agents are AWS EC2 instances running in a teams AWS account that connect to the `Buildkite HQ` via a CLI tool Buildkite (the company) provides called `buildkite-agent`.
 Below is a very *HIGH-LEVEL* depiction of what this looks like in running in an AWS account:

 ![buildkite high-level](./buildkite-high-level.png)

-When connecting to the `Buildkite Master`, a `Buildkite Agent` must specify a `queue` to use.
-The `queue` is used by the `Buildkite Master` to identify and target one-or-many `Buildkite Agents` when running CI/CD automations.
+When connecting to the `Buildkite HQ`, a `Buildkite Agent` must specify a `queue` to use.
+The `queue` is used by the `Buildkite HQ` to identify and target one-or-many `Buildkite Agents` when running CI/CD automations.
 Since a `queue` maps to one-or-many `Buildkite Agents`, developers can use a `queue` to target a very specific set of  `Buildkite Agents`.
 In MYOB's case, DLX have setup their `Buildkite Agents` with a `queue` at the AWS account level, so developers are essentially using a `queue` to mean "which AWS account should I run this CI/CD automation in?"

 > If you're unsure of which queue to use for your project, feel free to reach out to DLX in [#d-devex](https://myob.slack.com/archives/C5UTN25MW).